 Things that can look like anxiety but are not always anxiety

 Some experiences can look or feel like anxiety while having other causes that need separate attention.
-Some of these conditions are reasonably common, and a few can be serious if they are missed.
-The list below is not exhaustive and is not a diagnostic tool — it is a reminder that the body and mind do not always tell us clearly what is happening, and that a careful medical view is often valuable.
+Some of these conditions are reasonably common, and a few can be serious if missed.
+This list is not exhaustive and is not a diagnostic tool.
+It is a reminder that the body and mind do not always make the cause clear, and that a careful medical view can be valuable.
 Possibilities to keep in mind include:

-- Thyroid conditions, in particular an overactive thyroid, which can produce a racing heart, sweating, restlessness, weight loss, and a sense of being constantly “on”.
+- Thyroid conditions, especially an overactive thyroid, which can produce a racing heart, sweating, restlessness, weight loss, and a sense of being constantly “on.”

-- Cardiac and circulatory conditions, where palpitations, chest discomfort, breathlessness, or dizziness can mimic anxiety or panic — and where, in some situations, urgent medical assessment is needed.
+- Cardiac and circulatory conditions, where palpitations, chest discomfort, breathlessness, or dizziness can mimic anxiety or panic, and where urgent medical assessment is needed in some situations.

 - Neurological conditions, vestibular (inner-ear) problems, and certain types of migraine, which can produce dizziness, derealisation, or sudden physical symptoms.